BackupTheBerlios/subnant-svn/trunk/README.txt

     http://svn.berlios.de/viewcvs/*checkout*/subnant/trunk/doc/access-control.html

-  * propchange-email
+  * revprop-email

-    Sends email on post-revprop-change hook using Subversion property hook:propchange-email on parent directory(s) of committed files
+    Sends email on post-revprop-change hook using Subversion property hook:revprop-email on parent directory(s) of committed files

     Can show who, why, what, when and where revision property changes were made